Curriculum

 • Fellow will be able to interact professionally and responsibly with colleagues from other disciplines.

-• Fellow will provide professional consultation in a manner, which respects and protects the individual differences of humans.
+• Fellow will provide professional consultation in a manner, which respects and protects the individual differences of patient and family.

 • Fellow will show a primary obligation and take reasonable precautions to respect the confidentiality rights of those with whom they work or consult.